isidrolo80/fend/README.md

 npm run start should be used on a different terminal window if using the development environment as it initializes a service needed to run the API

 ## Contributing
-This is a project and not meant for contribution
+This is a project and not meant for contribution.
+The project was created by an Udacity instructor and is for educational purposes only.